 The journey thus far

-Now, I wake up daily at 5am, read veraciously, train daily and live what I teach.
+Now, I’m a daily early riser, read veraciously, train daily and live what I teach.
 I coach people only on those things I’ve done and continue to do in my life daily.

 I help others to:

 And let their Challenges make them into a Champion.

 All that I am, I owe to my amazing parents & my incredible wife.
 Without them, I wouldn’t be the person I am today.

 My hope for you is that each and every day have moments where you feel inspired and take action.

 It doesn’t matter how small or big, what matters is that it is yours.

 I’m Amit Sodha This is my story.
 I know it’s long, but it came from the heart.